AvolitesLtd/TitanManual/docs/titan-reference/button-reference.md

  ---
 ## \<Keyboard\>
  (D9 only) Shows the touch screen keyboard.
+On other consoles there is a button in the window title bars to open the keyboard.
+See [Touch Keyboard](../titan-basics/workspace-windows.md/#touch-keyboard).

  ---
 ## \<Latch\>
- (D9 only) Latches the current menu so that it remains active when you complete the action.
-Useful for copy, move etc.
+ (D9 only) Latches the current menu so that it remains active when you complete the action. \<Latch Menu\> on other consoles, see below.

  ---
 ## \<Latch Menu\>
  Latches the current menu so that it remains active when you complete the action.
-Useful for copy, move etc.
+Useful for copy, move etc. Useful for copy, move etc. See [The Menu/Softkeys](../titan-basics/other-parts-of-the-touch-screen.md/#the-menusoftkeys).

  ---
 ## \<Left\>